Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Our four main theorems for special -values

 One can also compare Thm.\ \ref{generalized thm:gro-har-lap} and Thm.\ \ref{thm:generalized grob-harr} with Deligne's conjecture, though the actual presence of Whittaker periods makes it trickier to interpret our formulas motivically.
 The difficulty relies in the problem to find a motivic analogue of our Whittaker periods: At least when $\Pi$ and $\Pi'$ descend to unitary groups of all signatures, one can define so-called {\it arithmetic automorphic periods} for these representations (cf.\ \cite{harris97}, \cite{jie-thesis}), which in fact have motivic analogues (cf.\ \S 4 of \cite{jie_michael}).
 The final bridge between Whittaker periods and arithmetic automorphic periods is then provided by \cite{grob-harr} and \cite{jie-thesis}.
 We remark that there is an archimedean factor left undecided in the underlying relations.
 By a strategy, similar to the one presented here, one can show however that this archimedean factor is also equivalent to a power of $2\pi i$.
 One can then compare the Whittaker periods with the Deligne periods.
-This shall also be part of the forthcoming thesis of P. Lopez.

 \end{rem}